zeno4ever/outlinedemoparty/content/compos.md

 If we get a suggestion for a compo and entries from at least 3 participants we'll be happy to discuss further details about the compo with you.

-## General rules
+# General rules

 Outline has traditionally offered a wide variety of competitions, in 2023 we have limited the line-up to demo, 128 byte intro, 256 byte intro, music, graphics, photo and animation (some of these with subcategories).
 All these competitions are multi-platform.

 * Don't be an idiot.
 Don't break any Dutch laws, respect copyright law and don't cheat.
 * Anyone is allowed to participate in our compos, also remotely.
-Please send your entries to compos@outlinedemoparty.nl (online upload will be announced later).
-Supply all relevant details regarding platform, format, etc. Optionally, you may supply a description to be shown before your entry is played.* * Only previously unreleased work may be entered into the competitions.
+Please send your entries to TBD.
+Supply all relevant details regarding platform, format, etc. Optionally, you may supply a description to be shown before your entry is played.
+ * Only previously unreleased work may be entered into the competitions.
 * Competitions can be merged, split, or cancelled at the compo team's discretion.
 However, we will try to seek agreement from the involved creators if feasible.
 Rule of thumb is that at least three entries are required for a compo to be held.
 * Technical details, formats and platforms for entries will be announced before screening.
 * Please supply a link to a video capture for any real-time entries - regardless of platform.
 If you're unable to provide one, please let us know beforehand.
 Similarly, participants in the music competition are requested to supply MP3 or OGG renditions in case of non-modern or uncommon formats.